What factors affect pressure loss in a hose?

 Study for the MDARD Aquatic Pest Management Test.
 Dive into flashcards and intricate questions, each supplemented by hints and detailed explanations to enhance your understanding and ensure you're exam-ready.

-The correct choice highlights the critical aspects that influence pressure loss in a hose system, specifically focusing on hose inside diameter, hose length, and flow rate.
+The correct answer focuses on three critical factors that significantly influence pressure loss in a hose: hose inside diameter, hose length, and flow rate.

-Hose inside diameter is crucial because a larger diameter allows for a greater volume of fluid to flow through with less resistance, thus reducing pressure loss.
-Conversely, a smaller diameter creates more friction against the hose walls, leading to increased pressure loss over the length of the hose.
+The inside diameter of the hose is essential because a larger diameter reduces friction and allows water to flow more easily, thus decreasing pressure loss.
+In contrast, a smaller diameter increases friction and leads to greater pressure loss along the length of the hose.

 Subscribe